Secret and Whisper

 Secret and Whisper (often typeset as Secret & Whisper) is a post-hardcore band from Kelowna, British Columbia, Canada.
 Secret and Whisper formed after the band Stutterfly replaced their departed vocalist and decided on a new name.
 Their first album, Great White Whale, was released on February 12, 2008.
 The band's first single was "XOXOXO" followed by "Warrior (Southern Arrowwood)".
 Their second album, Teenage Fantasy, was released on April 6, 2010.

 History

 Formations and Great White Whale (2007-2010)

-The band, consisting of five members, was called Stutterfly until a key member, Chris Stickney, decided to leave shortly after they were dropped from Maverick Records.
+The band, consisting of five members, was called Stutterfly until a key member, singer Chris Stickney, decided to leave shortly after they were dropped from Maverick Records.
 Stickney soon moved to a band called Oceans Apart.